 Shawl neck cardigan worn with linen pants, fitted shirt (which is usually in contrast to the loose shape of the jackets, or cardigan in this case) with short collar points, narrow patterned tie and thin leather belt (the only kind Julian wears).

-To please my style-in-film set mind (that costumes have a narrative role as well), I will note that at the beginning of the film, Gere is meticulously pressed, but as the film evolves and the plot darkens, his clothes become wrinkled and “worn”, reflecting the changes his character goes through.
+To please my film costume-set mind (that costumes have a narrative role as well), I will note that at the beginning of the film, Gere is meticulously pressed, but as the film evolves and the plot darkens, his clothes become wrinkled and “worn”, reflecting the changes his character goes through.
 Regardless of this aspect however, the Armani wardrobe in American Gigolo represents one of the biggest influences on fashion.
+“Starting with American Gigolo,” Armani would remark, “these men and women turned to me with a kind of intuitive understanding of how the natural, essential elegance of my styles would help them maintain their status of stars without everything turning into some sort of circus, which is the way it used to happen – and I say thins without passing any judgement on Old Hollywood, whose potent imaginary world I have always admired and whose power of seduction enmeshed and surprised me as a young man.
+But times change.”

 photos: stills from the film, captured by me from this DVD edition